 In addition, align your international marketing campaign data with other reports you use to manage your business, such as revenue, transactions, conversions or volumes.
 That way, you can have a single conversation around the same types of data, rather than trying to figure out where your numbers fit in to the big picture.

 Solving the attribution conundrum

 For digital marketers, attribution models are becoming more important than ever as business leaders demand demonstrable returns on marketing investments.
-And the additional complexity of international campaigns makes attribution an even bigger challenge.
+And the additional complexity of international marketing campaigns makes attribution an even bigger challenge.

 While all modern digital marketers are accountable for the way they decide to spend their budgets, the solution won’t ever be the same for any two organizations.
-But by establishing useful metrics, measuring valid, tangible results, and interpreting data using cultural expertise, you’ll be able to make confident, informed decisions about where to allocate budget to help your business grow.
+But by establishing useful metrics, measuring valid, tangible results and interpreting data using cultural expertise, you’ll be able to make confident, informed decisions about where to allocate budget to help your business grow.